 Featuring: Anthony Fesmire, guitar; Takehiko Murakami, keyboards; Hiroyuki Harada, bass; and Chris Yeoman, drums.

 In addition to teaching at the collegiate level, Dr. Fesmire has taught high school and middle school for the Palos Verdes Peninsula Unified School District.
 He has directed student ensembles at festivals throughout the United States including winning superior ratings at the two largest student jazz festivals in the country: the UNC Greeley Jazz Festival and the Berklee College of Music High School Jazz Festival where Palos Verdes Peninsula High School was a top scoring group.
 In addition, his student jazz ensembles have performed at the California Association for Music Education’s State Conference and the Kennedy Center for the Performing Arts in Washington D.C. where PVPHS was recognized as a National School of Distinction in the Arts.
-In addition to his K-12 and college level teaching experience, Dr. Fesmire spent two years as an artist-in-residence for the California Arts in Corrections program where he taught guitar and music theory courses and produced two CDs of music composed by the inmates.
+In addition to his K-12 and college level teaching experience, Dr. Fesmire spent two years as an artist-in-residence for the California Arts in Corrections program where he taught guitar and music theory courses and produced two CDs of music composed and performed by the inmates.
 He has released two additional CDs of student performances: Steps, featuring ensembles from the College of the Desert instrumental music program; and Jazz 2004, featuring the jazz bands of Palos Verdes Peninsula High School.
-A second College of the Desert CD is slated for release in spring 2015.
+A second College of the Desert CD is in progress.
 In addition, Dr. Fesmire has presented clinics and research presentations at music education conferences in California, Colorado, and Ohio on topics ranging from improving articulation in student jazz ensembles to the historical development of the national standards movement in music education.